 Fee structure: A percentage of AUM, hourly charges, fixed fees | |

-Modera Wealth Management has over 80 employees across six offices.
+Modera Wealth Management has nearly 90 employees.
 Of those employees, around 50 serve as investment advisors.
-Many of the firm’s staff members have earned designations such as certified financial planner (CFP), certified financial analyst (CFA) and certified public accountant (CPA) designations.
+Many of the firm’s staff members have earned certifications such as the certified financial planner (CFP), certified financial analyst (CFA) and certified public accountant (CPA) designations.

 The majority of Modera’s clients are high net worth individuals.
-However, the firm also has hundreds of individual clients who are not classified as high net worth individuals, which the SEC defines as those with at least $750,000 under management or a net worth of $1.5 million.
+However, the firm also has hundreds of individual clients who are not classified as high net worth individuals, which the U.S. Securities and Exchange Commission (SEC) defines as those with at least $750,000 under management or a net worth of $1.5 million.
 Modera’s website notes that it services the unique needs of clients who are business owners, corporate executives and medical or dental professionals.
 In addition, the firm notes that it addresses the needs of LGBTQ+ clients, surviving spouses, clients who are divorcing and clients with special needs and chronic illnesses.

 There is technically no minimum account size requirement at Modera.
 Due to its minimum fee requirements for its services, however, working with Modera may be more accessible to those with larger portfolios.
 Additionally, the firm states that its services are designed for those with at least $2 million to invest.